- Academic Affairs

 Dr. Martin Luther King Jr. and Black History Month

-Dr. Hammond is married to Gary J. Hammond, is the mother of two physicians, Dr. Jason W. Hammond and Dr. Alexis S. Hammond, and has three grandchildren (triplets Aaron Cade, Kai Jason, and Simone Alexis).
-Her daughter-in-law, Dr. Camille Hammond, is an alumna of the UM School of Medicine.
+She is married to Gary J. Hammond, is the mother of two physicians, Jason W. Hammond, MD, and Alexis S. Hammond, MD, and has three grandchildren (triplets Aaron Cade, Kai Jason, and Simone Alexis).
+Her daughter-in-law, Camille Hammond, MD ’01, is an alumna of the UM School of Medicine.